alanef/load-html-files/README.md

 * Docker
 * Git
 * GitHub account

-IDE of your choice
+* An IDE of your choice, such as:
     * PHP Storm (preferred)
-* VScode
+    * VSCode

 ## Source Control ##

-Follow GitHub Flow methosd https://docs.github.com/en/get-started/using-github/github-flow
+We follow the GitHub Flow.
+Read more about it [here](https://docs.github.com/en/get-started/using-github/github-flow)

-* External  developers - fork and clone the repository and create a branch
+* External developers should fork and clone the repository, then create a branch.

-* Project team developers - create a branch named with the issue tracker ID and text
+* Project team developers should create a branch named with the issue tracker ID and description.

 ## Setup ##

-1at project root  /
+At project root `/`, execute the following commands:

-* `npm install` to add all the packages
+* `npm install` to install all the packages
-* `composer update` to add the libraries and dependencies
+* `composer update` to install the libraries and dependencies

 ## Development ##

-1. Coding Standards
+1. Coding Standards:

-* Configure your IDE to use PHP Code sniffer  /phpcs.xml   see  [Configure PHP CS](https://github.com/WordPress/WordPress-Coding-Standards#using-phpcs-and-wpcs-from-within-your-ide)
+    * Configure your IDE to use PHP Code Sniffer with the `/phpcs.xml` file.
+Follow the instructions [here](https://github.com/WordPress/WordPress-Coding-Standards#using-phpcs-and-wpcs-from-within-your-ide)
-* Configure your IDE to adopt WP coding layouts  ( reference your IDE  e.g. [PHPstorm](https://www.jetbrains.com/help/phpstorm/wordpress-aware-coding-assistance.html) )
+    * Configure your IDE to adopt WP coding layouts.
+Here is how you can do it in [PHPStorm](https://www.jetbrains.com/help/phpstorm/wordpress-aware-coding-assistance.html)

-2. Develop in the project sub directory this is the plugin development source `/load-html-files`
+2. Development should be done in the `/load-html-files` project subdirectory.
+This is the plugin development source.

-If you use `wp-env`  ( recommended ) then mapping happens automatically otherwise your development installation  should map  `/meet-my-team` to `your-local-install/wp-contents/plugins/meet-my-team` in PHPstorm you can use auto deployment mapping  or otherwise use a symbolic link or some other method such as a local VScode deployment method
+   If you use `wp-env` (recommended), the mapping happens automatically.
+Otherwise, your development installation should map `/meet-my-team` to `your-local-install/wp-content/plugins/meet-my-team`.

+   In PHPStorm, you can use auto deployment mapping, or use a symbolic link or another method such as a local VSCode deployment method for this.

-3. Local Development
+3. Local Development:

-The project is set up so you can use  `wp-env` as a local dev environment if you wish, see quick start https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/
+   The project is setup so you can use `wp-env` as a local dev environment.
+You will find a quick start guide [here](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-env/).

-If you need local configuration of wp-env you can use `.wp-env.override.json`, which is ignored by git.

-Running `wp-env start --xdebug` in the project route will start a local dev environment with xdebug enabled on `localhost:8720` with `/load-html-file` mapped into plugins
+   If you require a local configuration of `wp-env`, you can use `.wp-env.override.json`, which is ignored by Git.
+Running `wp-env start --xdebug` in the project root starts a local dev environment with xdebug enabled on `localhost:8720`.
+Here, `/load-html-file` is mapped into plugins.

 ## Validation ##

-In the project file run `composer check` to check for any issues

-Pushing to GitHub  will also run the check automation
+Run `composer check` in the project file to check for issues.
+Pushing to GitHub will trigger the check automation.

 ## Create a Pull Request ##

-Create a detailed pull request for review
+Create a detailed pull request for review.

-## Release manager only tasks ##
+## Release Manager Only Tasks ##

-### Build for release ###
+### Build for Release ###

-Ensure versions are updated in root php and readme.txt
+Ensure versions are updated in the root PHP and readme.txt.

-run `gulp build` - copies all /load-html-file into /dist and cleans it up removing unneeded dev code etc and creates a zip in /zipped
+Run `gulp build`.
+This command copies everything from `/load-html-file` to `/dist`, removes unnecessary development code, and creates a zip in `/zipped`.

-commit the branch and tag with the release e.g. 5.4.5

-merge the version branch with `master`  and push to github
+Then, commit the branch and tag with the release e.g. `5.4.5`.
+Merge the version branch with `master` and push it to GitHub.

 ### Release ###

-Move the zip to the local wordpress.org directory and run the private script update_wp_free_plugin
+Move the zip to the local `wordpress.org` directory and run the private script `update_wp_free_plugin`.

 ### Update this README.md ###

-Update this file if process changes or can be clarified or extended in anyway
+Periodically update this file if process changes, or if more clarity or extended information is required.